 |

-I know I just harped on staying within your budget and said don't do what I did by overspending.
-But the #1 rule you should follow is to have fun!
+I know I just harped on staying within your budget but the #1 rule you should follow is to have fun!
 If that means spending a lot of money on a silly souvenir, buying last-minute tickets to an excursion, or whatever else you feel would make your vacation that much more memorable, go for it!
 You know yourself way better than I do, so just remember to save a little extra if you plan to spend big.

 To help you on your journey to tackle budgeting, download the Smart Budgeting Guide to start reaching those financial goals.
 Enjoy!